Ankit6174/predictive-intelligence-no-show-healthcare/README.md

 # Problem Statement:

 Every day, hospitals face a serious challenge: patients book appointments but don't show up, without any notice.
-These missed appointments — called “no-shows” — waste doctors’ valuable time, increase operational costs, and delay treatment for other patients who genuinely need care.
+These missed appointments called “no-shows” and waste doctor's valuable time, increase operational costs, and delay treatment for other patients who genuinely need care.

 # Solution:

-This project aims to develop a machine learning-based predictive system that helps hospitals identify in advance which patients are likely to miss their appointments.
-By analyzing historical appointment data and patient behavior, the system can assist hospital staff in making data-driven decisions, such as sending follow-up reminders, reallocating time slots, or even flagging high-risk cases — ultimately leading to better healthcare efficiency and reduced patient wait times.
+This project aims to develop a machine learning based predictive system that helps hospitals identify in advance which patients are likely to miss their appointments.
+By analyzing historical appointment data and patient behavior, the system can assist hospital staff in making predictable decisions, such as sending follow-up reminders, reallocating time slots, or even flagging high-risk cases — ultimately leading to better healthcare efficiency and reduced patient wait times.

 # How To Clone